-For detailed information on the required electrical safety trainings and on ABB Group Instructions, see Sections References and References.
+For detailed information on the required electrical safety trainings, see ABB Way control standard SA-S-107-06 and sub-documents.

 This CoP applies to all ABB Marine & Ports employees and contractors working on customer sites.

 If the local regulatory or customer requirements impose a higher standard, then the higher standard must be followed.
 In such cases this must be documented.